-When I started working at productboard a few months ago, there weren’t yet any proper QA processes set up.
+When I started working at productboard a few months ago, there weren’t any formal QA processes set up.
 You might say the whole thing was a hack.
-There was a small amount of automated testing coverage, and one of our product managers performed most of the other tests manually.
-When developers found some time, they managed to hack a few additional automated test scripts.
+And while we’ve consistently received excellent feedback on our product, we are entering a hyper-growth period and must invest in the future.

 In the beginning

 Our development team lead, Alex, carries the torch for QA automated tests.
 He built and implemented test automation infrastructure and integrated it into productboard’s software development life cycle (SDLC).
 He introduced Cypress.io and helped establish it as the automated end-to-end (E2E) testing framework for our company.
 He even helped recruit me and Antonio, our senior QA.

 Joining productboard felt like jumping onto a space rocket mid-flight.
 We needed to quickly grasp a complex product and get familiar with the team’s standard engineering workflows and codebase.
 And of course, we needed to get up to speed with the product teams.

 Catching up with product teams